jakeweatherhead/jakeweatherhead/README.md

-I'm a Software Engineer at EPI-USE Labs and a CS Honors student.
+I'm a Ruby on Rails developer at EPI-USE Labs and a CS Honors student.
 I completed my undergrad in computer science and stats at the University of Pretoria.
 My passions are mathematics, machine learning and finance.